 Why don’t self-advocates have a separate membership type or application?

 At NDSC we believe self-advocates are the strongest voices for advocating and making policy changes!
 We do not want to separate these individuals into a different membership type.
-We highly encourage self-advocates to become NDAC Members and NDAC State Leaders.
+We highly encourage self-advocates to become NDAC Members.

 What is the minimum age to become an NDAC Member?